neilyio/ultra-scroll/README.md

 ### pixel-scroll inter-operation

-By design, `ultra-scroll` simply uses the in-built `pixel-scroll-precision-mode-map`, remapping the scrolling functions there with its own.
-The latter also has the capability of *faking* smooth scrolling using interpolation, e.g. for `scroll-up/down-command`.
+By design, `ultra-scroll` uses the in-built `pixel-scroll-precision-mode-map`, remapping its scrolling function with its own.
+The latter also has the capability of *faking* smooth scrolling using interpolation for non mouse movements, e.g. for `scroll-up/down-command`.
 Simply set the relevant variables, like `pixel-scroll-precision-interpolate-page`, and they should "just work".

 > [!IMPORTANT]
 > Unlike `pixel-scroll-precision-mode-map`, `ultra-scroll` does not
 > support "faking" smooth pixel-level scrolling for mouse wheel movement
-> on systems that do not provide this data.
-You can determine if yours
+> on systems that do not provide accurate data.
+You can determine if
-> does with `M-x ultra-scroll-check`.
-If not, it's recommended to stick
+> yours does with `M-x ultra-scroll-check`.
+If not, it's recommended to
-> with `pixel-scroll-precision-mode`.
+> stick with `pixel-scroll-precision-mode`.

 ## Related packages and functionality